Have more questions? See our FAQ for more information.

 Stress Management Counselling

 Counselling and lifestyle modification techniques are essential to the naturopathic practice.
 Dr. Macdonald has an undergraduate degree in psychology and has done training in hypnotherapy and other counselling techniques.
-She often teaches patients relaxation techniques in one-on-one sessions and she teaches noon-hour Relaxation through Guided Imagery classes.
-For more information, call our office at (250) 897-0235 or contact us.
+She often teaches patients relaxation techniques in one-on-one sessions.

 Laser therapy is a high-tech solution for people suffering from spinal, joint and muscle pain.
 It is a painless therapy that promotes rapid recovery from acute and chronic pain.
 It is a highly effective treatment backed by extensive scientific study.
 Thousands of people no longer live with pain thanks to laser therapy.
 For more information on how laser therapy can help relieve your pain, click here.

 The prescription medicines available to naturopathic physicians include most prescription medications that general practitioner medical doctors have access to.
 Among the medicines not included are pain medications, steroids and chemotherapy drugs.

 Helping women with hormonal issues is a passion for Dr. Macdonald.
 She can prescribe bio-identical hormones for women with menstrual issues, menopausal issues, thyroid problems and more.
 For more information, click here.